openstack-k8s-operators/edpm-ansible/docs/source/testing_roles.rst

 The
 `edpm_libvirt <https://github.com/openstack-k8s-operators/edpm-ansible/tree/main/roles/edpm_libvirt>`_
-molecule senario uses the delegated driver to run against localhost.
+molecule scenario uses the delegated driver to run against localhost.
 Thus, it's better to run it inside an ephemeral virtual machine as it cannot be run insider of a container.